Frequently Asked Questions about light tackle and fly fishing charters with fishing guide Capt.

 Absolutely not.
 May and June

-are great months to fish, but we have lots of tarpon here mid-April thru August.
+are great months to fish, but we have lots of tarpon here in South Florida March thru

 I am coming down in February( or insert any other month the tarpon are not always here).

 Will the tarpon be in the around by then?

 They might be.
 I know it